 Explore an exciting breadth of academic discourse on the history of British railways between 1825 and 2010.

 This unique Masters programme covers a range of perspectives crossing social, cultural, political, business, economic and technological boundaries.
-You'll develop a comprehensive understanding of the role of the railway in history, and the broader impact of historical events on the transport and mobility industry.
+You'll develop a comprehensive understanding of the role of the railway in British history and the broader impact of historical events on transport and mobility.

-During your studies, you will join a vibrant online community of students from around the world to learn outside of the traditional classroom.
-You'll engage with your peers and a dedicated academic via intuitive technology that requires only basic IT skills, and you'll follow a series of interactive and flexible modules.
+During your studies you will join a vibrant online community of students from around the world to learn outside of the traditional classroom.
+You'll engage with your peers and a dedicated academic via intuitive technology that requires only basic IT skills to follow a series of interactive and flexible modules.

-This interdisciplinary course will enable you to analyse a range of materials and participate in lively forums and discussion sessions with a supportive and knowledgeable discipline expert.
-As well as engaging with key themes and debates on Britain's railways, you'll gain skills in independent research and analysis, and produce a dissertation on a topic of choice within railway, transport and mobility history.
+This interdisciplinary course will enable you to analyse key themes and material on Britain's railways and participate in lively forums and discussion sessions with a supportive discipline expert.
+You'll gain independent research and analysis skills and produce a dissertation on a topic of your choice within railway, transport and mobility history.

 Stimulating and challenging.
 The course content explores many facets of British railway history that as a ‘hobbyist’ I was previously unaware of.
-I have thoroughly enjoyed it.Nigel, Railway Studies (2017 Graduate)
+I have thoroughly enjoyed it.Nigel, MA Railway Studies

 Broaden your academic horizons alongside enthusiastic staff and students.